Karlheinzniebuhr/karlheinzniebuhr.github.io/_posts/2015-09-27-C-vs-Go-vs-pypy-vs-Python/index.markdown

 Now the code runs 5x faster than C without using CFLAGS and 40% faster than Go.
 Note however that the C compiler precomputes the loop with optimisation, so in case the Go binary runs the loop every time, this won't be a fair comparison after all.
 ![Image image1](https://raw.githubusercontent.com/Karlheinzniebuhr/karlheinzniebuhr.github.io/master/ES/_posts/img/c-opt.png)

-###**Update 3: Go is still faster than C when optimisation cannot be applied**
+####**Update 3: Changed the code for command line args for further testing**

-To prevent C from precompiling the loop I’ve run the tests again this time passing the value as command line argument.
-So C cannot possibly precompile the loop.
+To make sure that the output isn’t just a precomputed constant value made in compile time, I’ve adapted the code for command line arguments.
+Now I can pass any number I want, the tests where consistent with the previous measurements.

 C with command line argument
 {% highlight c %}
 #include <stdio.h>
 #include <stdio.h>